patie229/DBMS_04/README.md

 different from the 3NF decomposition here?

 > *Your answer:*
+>
+> For this schema, the decompositions in 3NF and BCNF are identical.
+Applying BCNF would result in the same five relations.
+The distinction between 3NF and BCNF only becomes relevant when a relation contains multiple overlapping candidate keys (as in the Kursraum example discussed in class).
+In this case, each relation has only one candidate key, or a composite key with only trivial sub-dependencies.
+Therefore, there is no issue with dependency preservation, and 3NF is both sufficient and optimal for this schema.

 **Question C – Redundant foreign key in `order`:**
 `order` contains both `plate` (FK → `vehicle`) and `cust_no` (FK → `customer`).